 The Smithsonian channel produced this video; it describes the eruption of Ilopango’s Lake and its effects on the world’s climate at that time.

-The eruptions of 1879 to 1880 formed the islands located in the center of the lake; these islands are called “burnt islands.”
-They serve as a reminder of the history this lake carries with it.
+The eruptions of 1879 to 1880 formed the Burnt Islets.
+They serve as a reminder of the history this volcanic crater lake carries with it.

-Additionally, in 2016, researchers from the UK published a report saying that they found evidence that a pool of magma is building up beneath Ilopango’s lake.
+In 2016, researchers from the UK published a report saying that they found evidence that a magma pool is building up beneath Ilopango’s lake.

-Ilopango Lake El Salvador is a fantastic area to spend the day exploring and relaxing with family or friends.
+Ilopango Lake is a fantastic area to spend the day exploring and relaxing with family or friends.
 The volcanic caldera has plenty of activities that can be done in a single day.